dragonfly-science/dragonfly-website/content/work/2015-03-02-paua-logger-case-study.md

 a robust indicator of the health of the fishery.

 Security and integrity of the data are essential.
-The information is of high commercial value to the fishers, and we have developed processess that maintain the privacy of individual fisher’s data, while allowing high level summaries to be shared across the industry.
-The system is deployed on the the Catalyst Cloud, an affordable and secure New Zealand cloud computing service.
+The information is of high commercial value to the fishers, and we have developed processes that maintain the privacy of individual fisher’s data, while allowing high level summaries to be shared across the industry.
+The system is deployed on the Catalyst Cloud, an affordable and secure New Zealand cloud computing service.

 The Ministry of Primary Industries is  very positive about the project.
 They